 - cancelation and/or removal of medical devices from the market;

-- prohibition of the marketing, distribution, and use of medical devices;
+- prohibition of the placing on the market, distribution, and use of medical devices;

 - a fine, ranging from EUR 30 up to EUR 1,500.

 The severity of the sanction may depend on the gravity of the infringement, repeatability of the infringement, damage caused to the patients, etc.